CobiontID/read_VAE/contig_tools/Readme.md

-# Workflow to generate two-dimensional representations and visualisations for contig composition
+# Workflow to generate two-dimensional representations and visualisations for contig/scaffold composition

+Generate an interactive HTML file to visualise decomposed tetranucleotide plots with binned annotations.

 ## Software requirements
 - Install dependencies from source: